StephenJudeD/StephenJudeD/README.md

 - 👋 Hi, I’m @Stephen Donohoe
 - 👀 I’m interested in Data Wrangling, Interpretation and Visualization
-- 🌱 I’m currently studying for a MSc in Big Data
+- 🌱 I’m currently studying for a MSc in Big Data & AI

 <!---